firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-voltage-vesc-controller-market-2025.md

 - HY-branded Spintend replacement stages stay capped around 20 S (~400 A phase) unless Raphaël’s HF filters and cooling mods are added—treat them as service parts, not 22 S upgrades.[^hy_limit]
 - Multiple 85/250 units are now arriving DOA or dying within weeks at ~200 A battery / 170 A motor.
   - stock spares or pivot to Seven/3Shul while the revised 85/240 ships via New Jersey to keep high-phase projects alive.[^76][^77]
-- Treat “too good to be true” AliExpress listings as scams.
+- Treat “too good to be true” listings as scams.
-  - the €140 “Spintend” storefront that appeared with thousands of units in stock ignored all messages, and the BOM alone costs more than the asking price.[^78]
+  - the €140 “Spintend” storefront that appeared with thousands of units in stock ignored all messages, and the crew just caught @JetGlideOfficial recycling guitar-pedal photos instead of real MP2 hardware.[^78][^mp2-scam]
 - Kelly 7212/7218 controllers still earn “random death” reputations despite waterproof housings, whereas Sabvoton’s 95 V kits pair TVS-protected hardware with enough regen headroom for 18 S commuters so long as charge voltage stays under ~75 V.[^79]

 ## Field-Weakening & Thermal Guardrails